DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/size/height.md

 ---
 ---
 ##### shortDescription
-Specifies the height of the widget in pixels.
+Specifies the height of the UI component in pixels.

 ---